Skip to main content

 • Proper notice of the park owner's intention to sell or close the park

-If you rent your mobile home, you are also protected by Vermont's landlord-tenant law.
-That law is found at 9 V.S.A.
+Tenants who rent their mobile home are also protected by Vermont's landlord-tenant law: 9 V.S.A.
 Chapter 137.
 [Contact CVOEO Vermont Tenants for assistance.]

-The Department contracts with the Champlain Valley Office of Economic Opportunity (CVOEO) Mobile Home Program to provide support services to mobile home park residents throughout Vermont.
+The Department contracts with the Champlain Valley Office of Economic Opportunity (CVOEO) Mobile Home Program to assist mobile home park residents throughout Vermont.
 If you are experiencing any problems or have questions, call (802) 660-3455 ext.
 204. Visit their website for more resources, including the Guide to Your Rights booklet.

 Forms for Buying or Selling a Mobile Home

-Mobile home park residents are required to notify the park owner and town clerk at least 21 days before selling their mobile home; they must provide them with a copy of the proposed (completed but not signed) uniform mobile home bill of sale and give the buyer's name and address to the park owner by certified mail.
-If the park owner determines that the buyer does not qualify, the resident may not sell the home to that buyer.
+You must also give the buyer's name and address to the park owner by certified mail.
+If the park owner determines that the buyer does not qualify, you may not be able to sell the mobile home to that buyer.

 PVR-2602C Vermont Mobile Home Uniform Bill of Sale (external link - Vermont Department of Taxes)